SFPC/sfpc.github.io/uncomputable.md

 Cori Kresge is a NYC based dancer and teacher.
 She has a BFA in dance from SUNY Purchase and the Dean’s Award for “breaking the mold.”
 In 2005 Kresge received a Darmasiswa International Scholarship, studying Balinese dance in Indonesia.
 She has been a member of the Merce Cunningham Repertory Understudy Group, José Navas/Compagnie Flak, and Stephen Petronio Company.
 She currently freelances and collaborates with various artists including Esme Boyce, Bill Young, Sarah Skaggs, Ellen Cornfield, Rashaun Mitchell+Silas Riener, Rebecca Lazier, Wendy Osserman, Glitter Kitty Productions, multi-media artist Liz Magic Laser, and film maker Zuzka Kurtz.

 ### How can I participate?
-You can [Apply](https://airtable.com/shreKLUM5BDyu2zMi) to RSVP.
+The event is full.
+You can [Apply](https://airtable.com/shreKLUM5BDyu2zMi) to be waitlisted.
 We will accept up to 50 participants on a rolling basis.
 We will respond to your application within 3 weeks of submission.
 Please understand we may not be able to accomodate all applicants.

 ### How much is tuition?